Cross-MPI: Cross-scale Stereo for Image Super-Resolution using Multiplane Images: Approach

 Here, we introduce our innovative plane-aware attention mechanism for efficient feature matching.
-The scene representation we adopt, multiplane images (MPI)~\cite{zhou2018stereo}, is composed of multiple fronto-parallel planes at a fixed depth range relative to a selected view.
-The MPI representation is a collection of RGBA layers $\{(C_1, \alpha_1), ..., (C_d, \alpha_d)\}$, where $C$ indicates RGB color, $\alpha$ indicates occupancy of each plane and $d$ is the number of depth planes.
+The scene representation we adopt, multiplane images (MPIs)~\cite{zhou2018stereo}, is composed of multiple fronto-parallel planes at a fixed depth range relative to a selected view.
+The MPI representation is a collection of RGBA layers $\{(C_1, \alpha_1), ..., (C_d, \alpha_d)\}$, where $C$ indicates RGB colour, $\alpha$ indicates occupancy of each plane and $d$ is the number of depth planes.
 Please see Fig.~\ref{mpi} for more details.
-As we can know from this representation, the set of alpha maps, $\mathcal{\mathcal{A}}=\{\alpha_i\}, i = 1, ..., d$, indicates the occupancy of colors on each depth planes and also reflects the softness of the decoded scene layers especially for boundaries and reflective or transparent parts.
+As can be know from this representation, the set of alpha maps, $\mathcal{\mathcal{A}}=\{\alpha_i\}, i = 1, ..., d$, indicates the occupancy of colours on each depth plane and reflects the softness of the decoded scene layers, especially for boundaries and reflective or transparent parts.
 In our RefSR task, the alpha maps are perfect for transferring HR details from the reference view to the LR view.

-However, MPI is normally estimated by a CNN whose input is the concatenation of one dominant view and the plane sweep volume of the other view.
-Other than learning alpha maps simply through the stack of network layers with implicit and weak comparisons, we develop a plane-aware attention-based MPI mechanism to achieve an explicit matching, as depicted in Fig.~\ref{fig:plane-ware}.
-Inspired by the strong capability of attention to capture long-range dependencies in computer vision tasks, such as image segmentation~\cite{fu2019dual}, stereoSR~\cite{wang2019learning} and RefSR~\cite{yang2020learning}, our plane-aware attention further considers the inherent principle of MPI estimation procedure from stereo input, and explicitly conduct an adequate and efficient comparison on each depth plane to estimate multi-plane correspondences.
+However, MPIs are normally estimated by a CNN whose input is the concatenation of one dominant view and the plane sweep volume of the other view.
+Other than learning alpha maps simply through the stack of network layers with implicit and weak comparisons, we develop a plane-aware attention-based MPI mechanism to achieve explicit matching, as depicted in Fig.~\ref{fig:plane-ware}.
+Inspired by the strong capability of attention to capture long-range dependencies in computer vision tasks, such as image segmentation~\cite{fu2019dual}, stereoSR~\cite{wang2019learning} and RefSR~\cite{yang2020learning}, our plane-aware attention further considers the inherent principle of the MPI estimation procedure from stereo input and explicitly conducts an adequate and efficient comparison on each depth plane to estimate multiplane correspondences.